 This type of cracking typically covers a large area and has very fine veins in the surface.
-It is caused by the concrete’s skin drying faster than the inside of the slab and trapped moisture underneath causes it to flex.
+The concrete’s skin drying faster than the inside of the slab caused this.
+In turn the moisture trapped underneath results in its flex.
 This usually occurs when dry, hot or windy conditions occur while a slab is being placed.

 I often use an analogy of the crust on bread when explaining this to customers.
 The outside cooks faster than the inside and then cracks when the inside expands.
 You can easily see these cracks if you slightly push an uncut loaf of bread together from the ends.

 Because it covers a larger area, and because it is so visible, customers tend to be most frustrated about craze cracking.
 Typically, the cracks will appear white against the darker gray of the troweled slab finish.

 I recently had a high-end clothing store customer get extremely frustrated because another subcontractor opened a back door and left it open after the concrete was poured into an area.
 The wind rushing through the open door caused cracking on the back 25 percent of the store.
 This was a polished concrete project, so these cracks were extremely visible.
 To fix this, we attempted to grind slightly deeper and grout the area.
-This was partially successful but some of the cracking remains.
+This was partially successful but some cracking remains.